-I know how hard it is to cope with being a work at home mom trying to run a business, be a good mom, keep the house decent, be a good wife, take care of yourself somewhere in there and try to maintain your sanity through all of that!
-And what about when you add in a global pandemic??
+I know how hard it is to cope with being a work-at-home mom trying to run a business, be a good mom, keep the house decent, be a good wife, take care of yourself somewhere in there and try to maintain your sanity through all of that!

 In this post, I’m going to share with you the things I do to cope with overwhelm, pick myself back up, learn from it and hit the ground running (or at least walking in the right direction) again.